tomoarmand/practice/react/todo-separate/src/pseudo.md

 6. Return a div containing the Header (title prop), TodoForm (onAddTodo prop) and TodoList (todos, onDeleteTodo, onToggleTodo prop).

-7. The TodoForm component takes an onAddTodo prop and declared an inputValue useState variable.
+7. The TodoForm component takes an onAddTodo prop and declares an inputValue useState variable.
 It contains a handleInputChange function, and a handleSubmit function, which prevents default behaviour, calls onAddTodo with inputValue as the parameter, and clears the input field.
 Return the form.

 8. The TodoItem component takes 3 props (todo, onDelete, onToggle).
 It returns a <li> with conditional styling, containing a checkbox, {todo.text} in a <span>, and a delete button.

 9. The TodoList component takes 3 props (todos, onDeleteTodo, onToggleTodo).
-It returns an <ul> which contains the mapped todo array, returning a TodoItem component for each todo.
+It returns an <ul> which contains the mapped todos array, returning a TodoItem component for each todo.
 Each TodoItem is given a key and the relevant props.